PollingInc/polling-sdk-unity/README.md

 ## Installation

 ### Step 1: Unity package setup
+1. Add this repository through Package Manager by hitting "+" icon and click on "Add package from git URL".
-1. Drag and drop the latest [.unitypackage](https://github.com/PollingInc/polling-sdk-unity/releases) in your Unity's Assets directory.
+   Another option is to drag and drop the latest [.unitypackage](https://github.com/PollingInc/polling-sdk-unity/releases) in your Unity's Assets directory.
 2. Select all files to be imported and them click on `Import`

 ---